aimarchirico/pokermaster/README.md

 ## Features
 - Login with Google
 - Select a target Google Spreadsheet
+- create a new Google Spreadsheet
+- Set default buy-in amount
 - Add start and end amounts for each player
-- Automatically update the sheet and track balances
+- Automatically update the sheet and track totals
+- View history of previous entries
+- Edit previous entries
 - View totals in a separate screen

 ## Requirements